hatfullr/GameTest/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K415S8MR)

-# UnityTest
+# GameTest
 Are you tired of finding new bugs in old code?
-Use `UnityTest` to run automated tests that ensure code is working as intended.
-Unlike the [Unity Test Framework](https://docs.unity3d.com/Packages/com.unity.test-framework@1.4/manual/index.html) (UTF), `UnityTest` does not require any special assembly definition files (`*.asmdef`) or any other prerequisites. `UnityTest` works "out of the box".
+Use `GameTest` to run automated tests that ensure code is working as intended.
+Unlike the [Unity Test Framework](https://docs.unity3d.com/Packages/com.unity.test-framework@1.4/manual/index.html) (UTF), `GameTest` does not require any special assembly definition files (`*.asmdef`) or any other prerequisites. `GameTest` works "out of the box".

 ## Features
 1. User interface with granular control of testing parameters